kalininaleksandrv/simpletracker/Readme.md

 * lombok for less boilerplate and more readable code
 * openapi `http://localhost:8080/api-docs/` and swagger for auto-describe endpoints
 * Junit5 for testing (only IssueController covered by tests as it's an example project)
-* in a current implementation there is a naive planing approach based on idea, that if we're plane shortest stories first, then we could fit maximum stories on each developer and week (surely in a many kind of incoming configurations of issues this approach won't be effective), more effective approach is a solving this problem as a `knapsack problem`
+* in a current implementation there is a long-to-short planing approach based on idea, that we can try to spend all free hours of each developer on a given week and then re-invoke method with remaining issues recursively, since stories previously sorted descending order, this guaranty more effective utilization of hours, more effective approach is a solving this problem as a `knapsack problem`

 ### todo
 on MVP stage project needs to following priority improvements